Linguistic Neuron Overlap Patterns to Facilitate Cross-lingual Transfer on Low-resource Languages: Experiment

 \subsection{Experiment Setup}

-\textbf{Implementation.} We evaluate BridgeX-ICL on $2$ cross-lingual tasks and $15$ languages covering $7$ diverse language families: \textbf{Indo-European}: English (En), German (De), French (Fr), Italian (It), Portuguese (Pt), Spanish (Es); \textbf{Uralic}: Finnish (Fi), Hungarian (Hu); \textbf{Afro-Asiatic}: Arabic (Ar), Hebrew (He); \textbf{Austronesian}: Indonesian (Id), Tagalog (Tl); \textbf{Sino-Tibetan}: Chinese (Zh); \textbf{Japonic}: Japanese (Ja); \textbf{Niger-Congo}: Swahili (Sw).
+\textbf{Implementation.} We evaluate BridgeX-ICL on $4$ cross-lingual tasks and $15$ languages covering $7$ diverse language families: \textbf{Indo-European}: English (En), German (De), French (Fr), Italian (It), Portuguese (Pt), Spanish (Es); \textbf{Uralic}: Finnish (Fi), Hungarian (Hu); \textbf{Afro-Asiatic}: Arabic (Ar), Hebrew (He); \textbf{Austronesian}: Indonesian (Id), Tagalog (Tl); \textbf{Sino-Tibetan}: Chinese (Zh); \textbf{Japonic}: Japanese (Ja); \textbf{Niger-Congo}: Swahili (Sw).

-The evaluation focuses on LLMs' cross-lingual transfer on low-resource languages.
-Therefore, we take He, Tl, Sw, and Ja as target languages to build $15$ cross-lingual pairs, covering moderate-to-low (e.g., Ar-Sw), and high-to-low (e.g., En-He) pairs, both within and across families.
-The classification of high-, moderate-, and low-resource languages is based on their proportion in LLM's training corpora, following previous work \cite{a34}.
-Since the bridge language should be well supported by LLMs, we take 6 languages in Indo-European family as candidate bridges.
+As the evaluation focuses on LLMs' cross-lingual transfer on low-resource languages, we take He, Tl, Sw, and Ja as target languages to build $15$ cross-lingual pairs, covering moderate-to-low (e.g., Ar-Sw) and high-to-low (e.g., En-He) pairs, both within and across language families.
+The classification of high-, moderate-, and low-resource languages is based on their proportion in LLMs' training corpora, following previous work \cite{a34}.
+Since the bridge language should be well supported by LLMs, we select $6$ languages in the Indo-European family as candidate bridges.
+We also conducted an exploratory experiment using bridges not in the Indo-European family discussed in section \ref{dis:candidate}.

-\textbf{Datasets.} To evaluate the generalization of bridge selection beyond the BLI task, we also evaluate on an additional cross-lingual task: Machine Reading Comprehension (MRC) using the Belebele dataset \cite{x11}.
+\textbf{Datasets.} To evaluate the generalization of bridge selection beyond the BLI task, we further evaluate cross-lingual Machine Reading Comprehension (MRC) using the Belebele dataset \cite{x11}.
+To verify robustness, we additionally consider two cross-lingual tasks: Cross-Lingual Question Answering (CLQA) and Cross-Lingual Natural Language Inference (XNLI).
+Since CLQA and XNLI cover only six of our evaluated language pairs, their experimental results are reported in Appendix \ref{sec: task}.

-To evaluate low-resource languages, a key challenge lies in lacking evaluation benchmarks.
-Although the ground truth MUSE \cite{x1} provides $110$ bilingual dictionaries for BLI task, it does not cover the tested 15 language pairs.
-To solve this, we used English as a pivot to build $L_s$-$L_t$ dictionary from $L_s$-$\text{English}$ and $L_t$-$\text{English}$.
+To evaluate low-resource languages, a key challenge lies in the lack of evaluation benchmarks.
+Although the ground-truth MUSE \cite{x1} provides $110$ bilingual dictionaries for the BLI task, it does not cover the $15$ language pairs we tested.
+To address this, we used English as a pivot to build $L_s$-$L_t$ dictionary from $L_s$-$\text{English}$ and $L_t$-$\text{English}$.
 For languages not in MUSE (e.g., Swahili), we extracted word pairs from wiktionary\_bli \cite{x2} to build En-Sw.
-We checked all word pairs using both Google and Microsoft translators to ensure quality and selected $1,000$ word pairs for each language pair that are consistently validated by both systems.
-The constructed BLI dictionaries are available at: \url{https://anonymous.4open.science/r/BLI--0481/}.
+We verified all word pairs using both Google and Microsoft translators to ensure quality and selected $1,000$ word pairs for each language pair that are consistently validated by both systems \footnotemark[1].